Having a job or internship while waiting for asylum radically improves the well-being of asylum seekers.

 Kick-starting integration as soon as possible is key to the individual: Research shows that the lengthy periods of waiting in the asylum centers, where there is little else to do than worry about the future, can cause psychological diseases such as anxiety, depression, stress and PTSD, and reduce the probability of later employment.

 Improve your company's CSR profile: Your company also benefits from the new perspectives and diversity that your new employee will bring to work.
-For instance, ISS Denmark recently conducted a study that showed that diverse teams contributed 3.7% more to the bottom line than homogenous teams.
+For instance, ISS Denmark conducted a study in 2016 that showed that diverse teams contributed 3.7% more to the bottom line than homogenous teams.